emmanueldev79/fullstack-test2024/README.md

 ## Consideraciones

 Use la api proporcionada, pero al tokenizar tarjetas en modo sandbox, solo me funcionaban las tarjetas de prueba y las use para poder llevar a cabo las transacciones

-## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

-## Stay in touch

 - Author - Emmanuel Montoya López
 - Website - [https://nestjs.com](https://nestjs.com/)